ace-diff/ace-diff/README.md

 ## Ace-diff

-*** HELP WANTED!
-Looking for developers to help maintain this library.
-I've a zillion other projects and this one is falling by the wayside.
-Send me an email at ben.keen@gmail.com if you'd like to work on the project and help maintain it. ***

 This is a wrapper for [Ace Editor](http://ace.c9.io/) to provide a 2-panel diffing/merging tool that visualizes differences in two documents and allows users to copy changes from to the other.
 If you're a developer, you've seen it a billion times; this is one for Ace Editor. :)